-At the heart of our customers' Fanatical Experience is our unique culture.

-At Rackspace Technology, we invest in the recruitment, development and retention of our Rackers.
-Inclusion and diversity is a top priority for our company; we cultivate top talent from around the world with diverse backgrounds and a range of expertise.
-We are highly selective in hiring the best talent, hiring less than 2% of all applicants, to ensure our employees are not just technical experts, but obsessed with customer outcomes and delivering Fanatical Experience.
+At the heart of Fanatical Customer Experience is our unique culture.
+We invest in the recruitment, development and retention of our Rackers.
+Inclusion and diversity are top priorities for our company; we attract and cultivate top talent from around the world with diverse backgrounds and a range of expertise.
+We are highly selective.
+In our quest to hire the best talent, less than 2% of all applicants are offered positions.
+We strive to ensure our employees are not just technical experts, but also obsessed with customer outcomes and delivering Fanatical Customer Experience.